List of 7th Heaven characters: The Hastings

 Dr. Hank Hastings (Ed Begley Jr.) is Julie's husband.
 He was Annie's doctor when she was pregnant with Matt, which resulted in his premature delivery.
-Both Annie and Eric are upset that he never apologized for his actions, but he then explains that what happened with them made him go back to medical school in order to be a better doctor.
+Both Eric and Annie are upset that he never apologized for his actions, but he then explains that what happened with them made him go back to medical school in order to be a better doctor.
 Hank is the main reason why Matt wanted to be a doctor.
 He unexpectedly delivers Sam and David, and the family is shown to have forgiven him.
 He starts dating Eric's younger sister Julie, and they get married after discovering that she's pregnant.

 Erica Hastings is Julie's daughter.
 She is born at the Camdens' home, in Eric and Annie's bed, which was given to her parents because of that.
 Feeling that they want to thank Eric and Annie they name her after them: "Eric", and the "A" after Annie.